Me and My Dick: Development

 The musical has its origins in The Penis Play, a short play written by A.J.
 Holmes and Matt Lang as part of the University of Michigan's Basement Arts 24 Hour Theater festival, where teams of writers, directors, and actors are challenged to create a show in a day.
-After the success of Starkid's A Very Potter Musical, the pair collaborated with Lang's brother Nick and Darren Criss to expand the show into a full two-act musical, to serve as Starkid's second production.
+After the success of Starkid's A Very Potter Musical, the pair collaborated with Lang's brother Nick, Brian Holden, Eric Kahn Gale and Darren Criss to expand the show into a full two-act musical, to serve as Starkid's second production.

 Productions

 Me and My Dick was performed October 29–31, 2009, on the University of Michigan campus.
 The musical was posted on YouTube in its entirety November 13, 2009.

 Recording

 A cast recording of the production was released January 6, 2010, digitally through iTunes.
 All of the songs featured on stage are present on the recording, except for the short reprises of "Me and My Dick" performed by Joey Richter and The Old Snatch in Act II.
 Also, on the iTunes track listing, "Nothin' Like a Dick" is listed as "There Ain't Nothing Like a Dick" and "Heaven on Earth" is listed simply as "Finale," probably because, as in the musical, in addition to the original song, it also includes reprises of "Even Though" and "Me and My Dick."

 The album became the first ever student musical to place on the Billboard 200 charts, peaking at No. 11 for Billboard's Top Cast Albums.